thg-adamdean/teleport/rfd/0073-kube-secret-storage.md

     A descriptive comment and deprecation must be added to the storage section detailing the upgrade process.
 First, it's required in order to read the agent identity from local storage, and later it can be disabled.

-2. Storage is not available; Replicas = 1:  `Deployment -> Deployment`

-    This is the simplest case.
-Deployments do not keep the local storage across recycle cycles, so the invite token should [^should] be a long-lived/static token.
-This means that the new agent can join the cluster using the invite token and later create the Secret in Kubernetes for later reuses.

-    [^should]: should because it might not be the case, but it will fail anyway since even if the upgrade is not done, a simple restart will result in the agent not being able to join the cluster.

-    Later, the operator might invalidate the token in Teleport, so it is not available for reuse.

-3. Storage is not available; Replicas > 1:  `Deployment -> Statefulset`
+2. Storage was not available: `Deployment -> Statefulset`

     If storage was not available, Helm chart installed the assets as a Deployment.
-Due to [limitations](#limitations), the current RFD forces the usage of Statefulset when running in high availability mode.
-This means that for this case, Helm chart will remove the Deployment and create a Statefulset.
+Due to [limitations](#limitations), the current RFD forces the usage of Statefulset.
+This means that for this case, if no action is taken Helm chart will switch from Deployment to a Statefulset.
 Helm manages this change by destroying the Deployment object and creating the new Statefulset.
-During this transition, even if the operator has the PodDisruptionBudget object enabled, the Kubernetes cluster might become inaccessible from Teleport for some time because there is no guarantee that the system has at least one agent replica running.
+During this transition, even if the operator has the `PodDisruptionBudget` object enabled, the Kubernetes cluster might become inaccessible from Teleport for some time because there is no guarantee that the system has at least one agent replica running.
+So in order to prevent the downtime, Helm chart will keep the Deployment if it already exists in the cluster, but it will also install in parallel the Statefulset.
+In order to inform the user of following actions, it will render a custom message to the operator saying that once the Statefulset pods are running he can safely delete the Deployment.
+    The message will also contain the two commands necessary to automatically delete the Deployment once the Statefulset pods are running.
+    ```bash
+        $ kubectl wait --for=condition=available statefulset/{ .Release.Name } -n { .Release.Namespace } --timeout=10m
+        $ kubectl delete deployment/{ .Release.Name } -n { .Release.Namespace }
+    ```

     Regarding the invite token, since it was running as deployment, it should be using a long-lived/static token as described in the case above, and it should not create any issue when joining the cluster with that invite token if it is still valid.

-### Limitations

-High availability can only be achieved using Statefulsets and not Deployments.
-This means that if the desired number of replicas is bigger than one, i.e, `replicas > 1`, the [Helm chart](https://github.com/gravitational/teleport/tree/master/examples/chart/teleport-kube-agent) has to switch to Statefulset objects instead of Deployments.
-This change is required because at least one invariant must be kept across restarts to correctly map each agent pod and its identity Secret.
-The invariant used is the Statefulset pod name `{{ .Release.Name }}-{0...replicas}}`.

-Given this, it is required to expose the `$TELEPORT_REPLICA_NAME` environment variable to each pod in order to the backend storage be able to write the identity separately.
-The values for `$TELEPORT_REPLICA_NAME` are dependent on the object type:

-- Deployment: `TELEPORT_REPLICA_NAME` is a constant string `{{ .Release.Name }}`.
-- Statefulset: `TELEPORT_REPLICA_NAME` is a dynamic value provided by Kubernetes `fieldPath: metadata.name`.

-Another limitation appears when the operator wants to increase the number of replicas.
-It is a requirement that they must execute the upgrade process through Helm.
-If the operator does a manual increase of the number of replicas by editing the Kubernetes objects, it will cause the following limitations, depending on the object type:

-- `Deployment`: all agents will use the same identity when accessing the cluster.
-- `Statefulset`: some replicas might fail to start.
-They will try to join the cluster again because they cannot read their secrets.
-This happens because each replica will have its own identity secret and RBAC only lists access rules to some of them, resulting in some pods not being able to read the secrets, and eventually they will trigger the cluster invitation process each time they restart.

 ### Helm Chart Differences